Ideal for those with an interest in pursuing film making, a comprehensive course on how to create, shoot and complete a short film.

 All course materials are included in the course fee, students will have access to use specialist film-making equipment in the studio or on location.
 Resources available include:

-A wide range of tungsten and HMI studio and location lighting, fluorescent soft lighting, stands, reflectors, C-stands, arms and knuckles.
+A wide range of studio and location lighting, fluorescent soft lighting, stands, reflectors, C-stands, arms and knuckles.

 Course outcomes and assessments